Haralson County selected for UGA Planning Rural Opportunities for Prosperity and Economic Leadership (PROPEL) program

 “The PROPEL program will allow us to bring local leaders together and explore ways to increase economic opportunities for our community.
 It will also open up access to resources at UGA to help us achieve the goals of the plan.” said Eric McDonald, CEO and President of the Greater Haralson Chamber.

-The program is funded by three U.S. Department of Agriculture grants as well as a $250,000 gift from the UGA Foundation.
+Previous program funding has been provided by the U.S. Department of Agriculture as well as a $250,000 gift from the UGA Foundation.

 To learn more about the PROPEL program, visit https://cviog.uga.edu/services/georgia-workforce-and-economic-resilience-center/propel.html.